OlivierLD/ROB/GET_STARTED.md

 Drag it in the middle, and edit its properties:
 ![Mux Builder](./images/mux-builder.06.png)
-Enter `nmea.forwarders.CharacterConsoleWriter` in Class Name, and `test.01.properties` in Properties File (We will generate this file later).
+Enter `nmea.forwarders.CharacterConsoleWriter` in Class Name, and `test.01.properties` in Properties File (we will generate this file later).
 You can already see your config file generated in the right pane.
 To finish, click the `Generate YAML` button, at the bottom left.
 ![Mux Builder](./images/mux-builder.07.png)